supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

             print(f"✅ Model has been successfully loaded on {device.upper()} device")
 ```

+{% hint style="info" %}
-Here we are downloading the model weights by **url** for demo, but it can be also downloaded by path in Supervisely **Team Files**.
+Here we are downloading the model weights by **url**, but it can be also downloaded by path in Supervisely **Team Files**.
 You can even pass a path to folder with the model, then an entire folder will be downloaded.
+{% endhint %}

 **2. get_classes**